-RECOMMENDATION 2 - Create an Oversight Committee for OSPCA's municipal clients.
-Recommendation #1 would be strengthened by the creation of an Oversight Committee made up of representatives from Markham and other municipalities contracted with the OSPCA (i.e. Richmond Hill and Aurora).
-The Oversight Committee would meet with OSPCA on a quarterly basis to assess progress, process, contract management and QA/QC.
+RECOMMENDATION 2 - Create an Oversight Committee for OSPCA municipal clients.
+Recommendation #1 would be strengthened by the creation of an Oversight Committee made up of representatives from Markham and other municipalities contracted by the OSPCA (i.e. Richmond Hill and Aurora).
+The oversight committee would meet with OSPCA on a quarterly basis to assess progress, process, contract management and QA/QC.

-No changes to current operating budget but will require additional staff time to attend quarterly meetings.
-However this is offset by the process efficiencies realized from recommendation #1 Strengthened relations and customer service High Q1 2013.
+Cost: No changes to current operating budget but will require additional staff time to attend quarterly meetings.
+However this is offset by the process efficiencies realized from recommendation #1 Benefit: Strengthened relations and customer service Priority: High Timing: Q1 2013.
 The three municipalities to coordinate with OSPCA to complete planning and logistics during 2012 so the committee is established and operating for the next fiscal year.
-Nil - strengthens the contract management, transparency and accountability.
+Risk: Nil - strengthens the contract management, transparency and accountability.